brave-experiments/Mjolnir/CONTRIBUTING.md

 Master is the developer branch

 Releases will lay on certain locked branches, it will occur here after we will be ready with CI/CD pattern.

+### Build, deploy, run

+- All commands that must be run to fill CI/CD process are described in `Makefile`
+- All commands/scripts that are run from host to set up environment are run via `bin/run`

+This logic should be sustained to clearify where code should be executed